Supportive housing offers whole person care coordination to assist the most vulnerable members of our community

-Supportive housing is a community living option that combines affordable housing with essential supportive services, including health-related services.
+Supportive housing is a community living option that combines affordable housing with whole person care coordination and other essential supportive services, including health and health-related services.
 Scaling supportive housing requires collaboration at both the system and program levels between the health and housing sectors.
 CSH leads the national dialogue on achieving this cross-sector goal.

 Housing is Healthcare